-- ✓ Impeachment through cross-examination.
-"Isn't it true that you must wear glasses to see distances?" - ✓ Impeachment by calling another witness.
+- Impeachment through cross-examination.
+"Isn't it true that you must wear glasses to see at a distance?" - Impeachment by calling another witness.
 "Mr. Smith, who testified earlier, wears thick glasses, doesn't he?"

-If a witness is impeached, the jury may find the witness'

-testimony less believable.
+If a witness is impeached, the jury may find that his or her testimony is less believable.
 The side that called the witness will then be allowed to "rehabilitate" (to restore) the witness' credibility.
 For example, if a witness was impeached with questions about wearing glasses, the witness could be rehabilitated with evidence that the prescription was current and the witness was wearing clean glasses in a correct manner.

 While impeachment and rehabilitation occur in the courtroom, both require facts to be effective.
 The prosecutor depends on LEOs to find these facts.
-In particular, facts and evidence must be collected when they can be used: (1) by the Assistant United States Attorney (AUSA) to impeach defense witnesses; (2) by the defense to impeach government witnesses (so the AUSA can prepare for it); and (3) by the AUSA to rehabilitate government witnesses who are impeached at trial.
+In particular, facts and evidence must be collected when they can be used: (1) by the prosecuting Assistant United States Attorney (AUSA) to impeach defense witnesses; (2) by the defense to impeach government witnesses (so the AUSA can prepare for it); and (3) by the AUSA to rehabilitate government witnesses who are impeached at trial.